Key Survey Information

 3. Survey Design

-- Target population: The population for the 2014 SED consists of all individuals receiving a research doctorate from a U.S. academic institution in the 12-month period beginning 1 July 2013 and ending 30 June 2014.
+- Target population: The population for the 2015 SED consists of all individuals receiving a research doctorate from a U.S. academic institution in the 12-month period beginning 1 July 2014 and ending 30 June 2015.
 A research doctorate is a doctoral degree that (1) requires completion of an original intellectual contribution in the form of a dissertation or an equivalent culminating project (e.g., musical composition) and (2) is not primarily intended as a degree for the practice of a profession.
 The most common research doctorate degree is the PhD.
-Recipients of professional doctoral degrees, such as MD, DDS, JD, DPharm, and PsyD, are not included in the SED.
+Recipients of professional doctoral degrees, such as MD, DDS, DVM, JD, DPharm, DMin, and PsyD, are not included in the SED.

-- Sample frame: The total universe includes over 54,000 persons from 426 research doctorate-granting institutions.
+- Sample frame: The total universe in 2015 included 55,006 persons from 432 institutions that conferred research doctorates.

 - Sample design: The SED is a census of all individuals receiving a research doctorate from a research doctorate-granting U.S. academic institution in the academic year 1 July through 30 June of the next year.